-Pulau Tekong, is an island off the north-eastern coast of Singapore, with Selat Johore to the north and Serangoon Harbour to the south.
-There were originally two islands – the larger called Pulau Tekong, and the smaller Pulau Tekong Kechil, but land reclamation joined the two, making Pulau Tekong Singapore's largest offshore island.
-It is currently utilised for military purposes.
+Pulau Tekong is an island off the northeastern coast of Singapore, with Selat Johore to the north and Serangoon Harbour to the south.
+There were originally two islands – the larger called Pulau Tekong, and the smaller Pulau Tekong Kechil – but land reclamation joined the two, making Pulau Tekong Singapore's largest offshore island.
+It is currently used for military purposes.
 Many versions to the origins of its name abound, mostly buried in folklore.

-Pulau Tekong, was originally two islands with the 2442.6 ha Pulau Tekong (often known as Pulau Tekong Besar in Malay, it means "big Tekong Island"), and the 89 ha Pulau Tekong Kechil (in Malay it means "small Tekong Island").
-Before land reclamation in the mid-1990s, which joined the two islands, the main Pulau Tekong was already the largest of Singapore's offshore islands, 17 km long and 12 km wide.
+Pulau Tekong was originally two islands: the 2,442.6-hectare Pulau Tekong (often known as Pulau Tekong Besar in Malay, meaning "Big Tekong Island"), and the 89-hectare Pulau Tekong Kechil (Malay for "Small Tekong Island").
+Before land reclamation in the mid-1990s, which joined the two islands, the main Pulau Tekong was already the largest of Singapore's offshore islands at 17-kilometre long and 12-kilometre wide.

-In 1956, there was a population of as many as 4,000 people who were mainly Malays.
+In 1957, there was a population of as many as 4,074 which was predominantly Chinese, although the Malays are believed to be the earliest settlers on the island.
 Among its produce then were rubber, coconut, vegetables, prawns, fish, and tropical fruits such as durians, mangosteens, and rambutans.
-The island once was home to several kampongs such as Kampong Pahang, Kampong Selabin (Pekan), Kampong Seminal, Kampong Batu Koyok, Kampong Senyunkong, Kampong Pasir, Kampong Sungei Belang, Kampong Onom, Kampong Pasir Merah, and Kampong Permatang.
+The island once was home to several kampongs (villages) such as Kampong Pahang, Kampong Selabin (Pekan), Kampong Seminal, Kampong Batu Koyok, Kampong Senyunkong, Kampong Pasir, Kampong Sungei Belang, Kampong Onom, Kampong Pasir Merah, and Kampong Permatang.

-In 1987, Archaeologists discovered earthenware pieces at Kampong Permatang on the north-west of the island, opposite the Johore River mouth and the old Johore Lama location, an historical site.
-The finds are significant, and appear to be similar to others found in Thailand, Philippines and Indonesia, including Borneo, from the prehistoric-Neolithic era, and the 15th and 16th centuries, indicative of some trading activities on this island in the past.
-Other finds included Chinese stoneware and a big fragment of a 16th century Sukhotai bowl.
-These discoveries have been sent to Universities in the United Kingdom age verification.
+In 1987, archaeologists discovered earthenware pieces at Kampong Permatang on the northwest region of the island, opposite the Johore River mouth and the old Johore Lama location, a historical site.
+The finds are significant, and appear to be similar to others found in Thailand, the Philippines and Indonesia including Borneo.
+The artefacts date back to the prehistoric neolithic era, as well as the 15th and 16th centuries, indicative of trading activities on this island in the past.
+Other finds include Chinese stoneware and a big fragment of a 16th-century Sukhotai bowl.
+These discoveries have been sent to universities in the United Kingdom for age verification.

 Elephants on the island

-A group of National Servicemen from Singapore Armed Forces in May 1990, spotted three 'Wild Bull' elephants on the island.
-The elephants were thought to have swum across the Straits of Johore, from Johore, the closest natural habitat.
-Help was sought from the Singapore Zoo, who got assistance from the Malaysian Wildlife authorities, to capture these animals as the island, which is used for military training, would prove unsuitable as a home for the elephants.
-The joint Singapore-Malaysia rescue team eventually succeeded in subdueing and capturing the elephants which were then sent back to Malaysia
+In May 1990, a group of national servicemen from the Singapore Armed Forces spotted three 'Wild Bull' elephants on the island.
+The elephants were thought to have swum across the Strait of Johore, from Johore, the closest natural habitat.
+Help was sought from the Singapore Zoo, which in turn got assistance from the Malaysian Wildlife authorities to capture these animals.
+The island, which is used for military training, was deemed an unsuitable home for the elephants.
+The joint Singapore-Malaysia rescue team eventually succeeded in subduing and capturing the elephants which were then sent back to Malaysia

 (3) The word tekong could also refer to a deep cleft in a giant rock that collects water from rain and dew on the island.

-Indonesian Name: In Bahasa Indonesia, tekong means "something that is not straight or wavy".
-And in the Minangkabau dialect it denotes something heavy.
+Indonesian name: In Bahasa Indonesia, tekong means "something that is not straight or wavy"; in the Minangkabau dialect it denotes something heavy.

-Chinese Name: Tekong is believed to be derived from the dialect word taikong which means the "ship's captain".
+Chinese name: Tekong is believed to be derived from the dialect word taikong, meaning "ship's captain".